 5. Plan and practice your new “breastfeeding and returning to work” routine.

 A few weeks before going back to work, start pumping at home (if you haven’t already).
-Also, have your spouse or other family member give baby a bottle.
+Also, have your spouse or other family member give the baby a bottle.

 Stock up on nursing bras, pump sanitizing wipes (for quick cleans – although soap and water work best), and milk collection bottles and bags.
 Check out nursing bras that allow for hands-free pumping.
 They can help with a mom’s favorite activity – multi-tasking!